15 things ’70s-era cops can teach today’s LEOs

 For the cops of my dad’s generation, witnessing today’s hostility, disrespect and general lack of public support for law enforcement is like taking a trip back in time

-The post-Ferguson surge of anti-cop fervor has led to brazen and unprovoked attacks on officers, at times with deadly consequences.
+Sadly, America is currently in a stage where our nation’s police are the targets of increased disrespect, distrust and violence.
+The post-Ferguson surge of anti-cop fervor has led to widespread, brazen and unprovoked attacks on officers, at times with deadly consequences.

 Peace and Love?